mimikim/seeyouspacecow-node/README.md

 Updates to come:

-- a fancy email template to be sent for when people actually use the contact form to contact me! :sob: :joy:
+- a fancy email template to be sent for when people actually use the contact form to contact me

 ## Release Notes:

+- **v1.2** Introducing a "Featured" portfolio item tag which will allow me to mark certain portfolio items at the top of the alphabetical list
 - **v1.1.4** Improved carousel in mobile, new sprite animations
 - **v1.1.2** Introducing new 404 error page, css print styles, updating package dependency versions, slightly refactored Grunt setup, misc cleanups
 - **v1.0.0** Node version released!!